Moshe Dayan

 And also: This entry from The Times of Israel

-First/Primary Text Transcript Note: As delivered Hebrew transcription and as delivered English translation via Hebrew/English professional translator.
+First Transcript Note: As delivered Hebrew transcription and as delivered English interpretation via Hebrew/English professional translator.
 The English version lightly modified for grammar and flow.

-Audio Note: Dayan's original address was broadcast via radio in Israel.
+Audio Note: The authenticity of the audio recording above is unclear.
+Dayan's original address was broadcast via radio in Israel.
 [Source: Liebes, T. (2006).
 Acoustic space: The role of radio in Israeli collective history.
 Jewish History, 20(1), 69-90.]
-The authenticity of the recording above is unclear.

-U.S. Copyright Status: As delivered Hebrew transcription and English translation = Uncertain.
+U.S. Copyright Status: As delivered Hebrew transcription and English interpretation = Uncertain.
 Text from Wikipedia = Creative Commons Attribution-ShareAlike 3.0 Unported License.
 Text from Rise and Kill First = Fair Use.

 Top 100 American Speeches